epi2me-labs/wf-human-variation/README.md

 ### 8. Phasing variants
 Variant phasing is switched on simply using the `--phased` option.
-By default, the workflow uses [whatshap](https://whatshap.readthedocs.io/) to perform phasing of the variants, with the option to use [longphase](https://github.com/twolinin/longphase) instead by setting `--use_longphase true`.
+The workflow uses [whatshap](https://whatshap.readthedocs.io/) to perform phasing of the variants.
+The workflow will also add phase information to variants based on haplotagged reads using [whatshap haplotagphase](https://whatshap.readthedocs.io/en/latest/guide.html#whatshap-haplotagphase).
 The workflow will automatically turn on the necessary phasing processes based on the selected subworkflows.
 The behaviour of the phasing is summarised in the below table: